Donghao-Zhao/Design-and-Implementation-of-the-Twin-engine-Tilt-rotor-UAV/README.md

 # Design-and-Implementation-of-the-Twin-engine-Tilt-rotor-UAV

-Sorry that annotation are in Chinese, I'll translate them as soon as possible.
+Sorry that annotations are in Chinese, I'll translate them as soon as possible.

 Design and Implementation of the Twin-engine Tilt-rotor UAV